github-linguist/linguist/CONTRIBUTING.md

 ## Getting started

 Before you can start contributing to Linguist, you'll need to set up your environment first.
-Clone the repo and `script/bootstrap` to install its dependencies.
+Clone the repo and run `script/bootstrap` to install its dependencies.

     git clone https://github.com/github/linguist.git
     cd linguist/